julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## Real Planting Rituals From Real Traditions

-Let’s be done with “plant by the moon and sing to it” advice that leads nowhere.
-If you want ritual, let’s talk about actual practices:

 ###  Soaking and Imbuing
 - **Balkan midwives** soaked wormwood in warm water to wash newborns — cleansing and protective.
 - **Andean farmers** spit on seeds before planting, adding personal life force to ensure growth.